pinglainstitute/pinglainstitute.github.io/_pages/home.md

 #### Registration

-The Pingla Institute is registred under the ACCN as Comany.
-Australian Company Number ( ) and Australian Business Number ()
+The Pingla Institute Ltd has been registered under the [Australian Securities & Investment Commission](https://asic.gov.au/) as a Company Limited by Guarantee and a Public Company since October 2024.
+This essentially means that the Pingla Institute is a non-profit organisation.
+Australian Company Number (681 668 940) and Australian Business Number (52 681 668 940)

 We are also in the process of registering Pingla Institute in Fiji.